timooo-thy/rag-atron-mllm/README.md

-# Multimodal LLM Chatbot
+# RAG-aTron Multimodal LLM Chatbot

-Welcome to the Multimodal LLM Project Chatbot!
+Welcome to the RAG-aTron AI!
 This project leverages the power of Vercel's AI SDK, LangChain JS, and Chroma DB (vector DB) to provide a versatile and interactive chatbot experience.
+This showcases the use of multimodal LLMs to assist with crimes and case analysis.
-Currently, this project is tested with Ollama (Llama3:8b and Llava:13b) to minimise cost.
-Do change to OpenAI/Cohere/Anthropic if needed.
+Currently, this project is tested with OpenAI.
+Do change to Cohere/Anthropic if needed.

 ## Overview